example42/puppet-mongodb/README.md

           source => [ "puppet:///modules/example42/mongodb/mongodb.conf-${hostname}" , "puppet:///modules/example42/mongodb/mongodb.conf" ],
         }

-* Use custom source directory for the whole configuration dir

-        class { 'mongodb':
-          source_dir       => 'puppet:///modules/example42/mongodb/conf/',
-          source_dir_purge => false, # Set to true to purge any existing file not present in $source_dir }

 * Use custom template for main config file.
 Note that template and source arguments are alternative.